 The concept of shared value recognises that societal needs, and not only ‘economic’ needs, should define markets.
 It also recognises that social issues and weaknesses frequently create indirect internal costs to companies, and that companies cannot keep escaping this reality by simply relocating to other areas.
 Addressing societal challenges and constraints should therefore not necessarily be seen as contributing to raising costs.
 Instead, if invested wisely, it can bring increased productivity and expanded markets that can lead to increased profits.

 Unfortunately businesses rarely see societal spending from a value perspective; they rather see it as a peripheral issue.
 Even social organisations (NGOs) and government entities often see success solely in terms of benefits achieved and money spent.

-about redistribution of profits (hand-outs) – it is about expanding the total pool of economic and social value.
+Shared value is not about redistribution of profits (hand-outs) – it is about expanding the total pool of economic and social value.
 This leads to a bigger pie of resources and revenue (and profit) that benefits all players in the value chain.
 Companies can thus create new economic value by investing in the creation of shared societal value.

 There are different ways in which companies can create shared value.
 Three important ways mentioned by Porter and Kramer are described below.

 For many years businesses have focused on how to create demand while, missing the most fundamental question of all: “Is our product good for our customers?”
 Societal needs in both low-income and advanced communities are huge – health, better housing, improved nutrition, help for the aging, financial security, etc.

 Companies need to redefine their products and services in terms of ‘what is good for the society’.
 With this focus (rather than a consumer-only focus), companies can concentrate on things such as creating better nutrition, saving of energy, and even reducing levels of debt in the societies they serve.
 This opens up whole new avenues for innovation and shared value.